stelong/stelong.github.io/_projects/MultiChannel.md

     total_std = torch.sqrt(total_var)
     return total_mean, total_std

 mean, std = get_data_stats(dls)
 ```

-Now we can normalise the dataset using an ad hoc item transformation function we define:
+Now we can normalise the dataset using an *ad hoc* item transformation based on the computed statistics

 ```python
 from fastcore.transform import Transform